simonakom/movie-actor-api/README.md

 - Clone this repository to your local machine.
 - Navigate to the project directory.
-- Initialize a new Node.js project by running `npm init` in your terminal.
-This will create a "package.json" file.
+- Make sure you have "package.json" file.
+If not run: `npm init`in your terminal.
-- Install Express by running `npm install express`
+- Make sure Express is installed.
+In not run: `npm install express`
-- Install nodemon to automatically restart the server whenever it detects changes in code files: `npm i nodemon -D`
+- Make sure nodemon is instaled to automatically restart the server whenever it detects changes in code files.
+In not run:  `npm i nodemon -D`
 - Make sure you have a `dev` script in "package.json" in order to run nodemon via `npm run dev`:

   ```bash